dustyfresh/ghdb-scrape/README.md

 -----------------
 Scrape the [Google Hacking Database](https://www.exploit-db.com/google-hacking-database/) for useful Google Dorks from Exploit-DB.com and insert the results into MongoDB.
 Docs and other stuff coming soon ;)

+> " A Google dork query, sometimes just referred to as a dork, is a search string that uses advanced search operators to find information that is not readily available on a website.
+Google dorking, also known as Google hacking, can return information that is difficult to locate through simple search queries.
+That description includes information that is not intended for public viewing but that has not been adequately protected.
+As a passive attack method, Google dorking can return usernames and passwords, email lists, sensitive documents, personally identifiable financial information (PIFI) and website vulnerabilities.
+That information can be used for any number of illegal activities, including cyberterrorism, industrial espionage, identity theft and cyberstalking." -- [http://whatis.techtarget.com/definition/Google-dork-query](http://whatis.techtarget.com/definition/Google-dork-query)

 ### Scrape dorks

 ```